 Childhood trauma – cPTBS symptoms: What you may have been diagnosed with

 A traumatized childhood plays an enormous role in most mental disorders in adulthood.
 Thus, cPTBS mistakenly appears as anxiety disorders or even depressive disorders.

 Furthermore, many affected people are wrongly and unfairly diagnosed with bipolar, narcissistic, dependent or borderline personality disorder.
 (This is not to imply that cPTBS cannot co-occur with these disorders).

-Considerable confusion also arises in the case of ADHD (attention deficit hyperactivity disorder) as well as OCD, which can actually be more accurately described as fixed flight reactions to trauma (4F).
+Considerable confusion also arises in the case of ADHD (attention deficit hyperactivity disorder) as well as OCD, which can actually be more accurately described as fixed escape reactions to trauma (4F).

-ADD (attention deficit disorder), autism spectrum disorder, and some depressive and dissociative disorders can similarly be fixed freeze reactions to trauma.
+ADD (attention deficit disorder), autism spectrum disorder, and some depressive and dissociative disorders can similarly be fixed solidification reactions to trauma.

 In addition, minus-symptoms are often attributed to depression or classified as Dissociative Disorder.